 Compared to the cost of an annual visit from an exterminator (around $200 depending on where you live and the severity of the problem), gathering the supplies to make this ant spray (initially about $20 depending on your source and what you have already) becomes a true bargain.

-3. 100% natural therapeutic grade undiluted tea tree essential oil.
-You’re going to find a plethora of choices here.
+You’re going to find a plethora of choices here, but make sure it is 100% natural therapeutic grade undiluted tea tree essential oil.
 This one has all the qualities you need to make this effective ant spray.

-Note: Essential oils come in all kinds of varieties and a wide range of strengths.
+Essential oils come in all kinds of varieties and a wide range of strengths.
 Some are highly diluted, laced with perfume and or other additives.
-For this ant spray, you want pure, high-quality essential oils with no pesticides, herbicides, GMO or other additives.
+For this ant spray, you want pure, high-quality 100% pure peppermint oil with no pesticides, herbicides, GMO, or other additives, like this one.

-Fill a 16-oz. amber spray bottle to about 1 inch from the top with tap water.
-Add 1 teaspoon cayenne pepper, 20 drops pure tea tree essential oil and 20 drops of pure peppermint essential oil.
+Fill a 16-ounce amber spray bottle to about 1-inch from the top with tap water.
+Add 1 teaspoon cayenne pepper, 20 drops pure tea tree essential oil and 20 drops pure peppermint essential oil.
 Add more water if needed to fill the bottle.
 Apply the sprayer, shake well to mix.
 Label the bottle and store in a dark place.